Visruth Srimath Kandali

 Evaluating the Moral Beliefs Encoded in LLMs

 I got to see most of Claudia’s talk at JSM 2024, and the paper was just as intriguing.
-I would be curious to see how modern models perform.
+I would be curious to see how modern models perform, especially reasoning models.

 A Mathematician’s Lament